Pylons/colander/docs/extending.rst

   both ``serialize`` and ``deserialize``, either returning it or translating it to a type-specific null value.

-The serialize and deserialize methods of a type accept two values:
+The serialize and method of a type accept two values: ``node``, and ``appstruct``.  ``node`` will be the schema node associated with this type.
+It is used when the type must raise a :exc:`colander.Invalid` error, which expects a schema node as its first constructor argument.
+``appstruct`` will be the :term:`appstruct` value that needs to be serialized.

-``node``, and ``value``.  ``node`` will be the schema node associated with this type.
-It is used when the type must raise a :exc:`colander.Invalid` error, which expects a schema node as its first constructor argument.  ``value`` will be the value that needs to be serialized or deserialized.
+The deserialize and method of a type accept two values: ``node``, and ``cstruct``.  ``node`` will be the schema node associated with this type.
+It is used when the type must raise a :exc:`colander.Invalid` error, which expects a schema node as its first constructor argument.
+``cstruct`` will be the :term:`cstruct` value that needs to be deserialized.

 For a more formal definition of a the interface of a type, see :class:`colander.interfaces.Type`.